Klipper3d/klipper/docs/Protocol.md

 In order for meaningful communications to be established between firmware and host, both sides must agree on a "data dictionary".
-This data dictionary contains the integer identifiers for commands and responses along with the number of parameters and the types of parameters for each command/response.
+This data dictionary contains the integer identifiers for commands and responses along with their descriptions.

 At compile time the firmware build uses the contents of DECL_COMMAND() and sendf() macros to generate the data dictionary.
 The build automatically assigns unique identifiers to each command and response.
-The data dictionary maps the high-level names (eg, "get_status") to the integer command ids.
-This allows the host and firmware to use descriptive ASCII names while still using minimal bandwidth.
+This system allows both the host and firmware code to seamlessly use descriptive human-readable names while still using minimal bandwidth.

 The host queries the data dictionary when it first connects to the firmware.
 Once the host downloads the data dictionary from the